mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 | `27000` | Required for communication between the network license manager and MATLAB Web App Server. |
 | `3389`, `22` | Required for Remote Desktop and Secure Connection functionality.
 This can be used for troubleshooting and debugging MATLAB Web App Server. |

- In addition, in order to allow the MATLAB Web App Server Lambda functions to access the EC2 API within an existing VPC, you must configure connectivity based on whether you choose a public or a private subnet for your deployment.
+ In addition, in order for Lambda functions present in the MATLAB Web App Server reference architecture to work in an existing Virtual Private Cloud (VPC), you must configure connectivity in your VPC based on whether you choose a public or a private subnet for your deployment.

 ### Use public NAT gateway in a private subnet
 If you are using an existing VPC and deploying in a private subnet, consider using a public NAT gateway to ensure that the Lambda functions can communicate within your VPC.
 In the context of private subnets, ensure that a public NAT Gateway is associated with a public subnet.
 This setup allows private subnets to leverage the NAT Gateway in their routing configurations, enabling outbound internet access while maintaining their own privacy.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the AWS documentation.